cjmartin/cjmartin.github.com/_posts/2025-04-09-jekyll-tools.md

 My to-do list for this morning says "Work on Taxes."
 Instead, I'm writing tools to make updates here.

-A few things had been bugging me since I've started posting more:
+A few things had been bugging me:

-* Posts were being sorted by date but not time, so any posts on the same day would be sorted alphabetically rather than chronologically.
+* Posts were sorted by date but not time, so posts on the same day were sorted alphabetically instead of chronologically.
 * My permalinks were overly simplistic.
-All posts were simply `/journal/title-slug`.
-I don't think there would ever be a namespace issue there; I can pretty easily give every post a unique title.
-But as I add categories, date-based index pages, etc., it would be nice for the post URLs to reflect some of that data.
+All posts used the format `/journal/title-slug`.
+While unique titles avoided namespace issues, as I added categories and date-based index pages, I wanted the URLs to reflect some of that data.
-* Jekyll's built-in method of including categories in permalinks adds *all* categories like `/category1/category2`.
-I don't like this; I'd like to set a `link_category` for only the post's main category to be included in the URL.
+* Jekyll's method of including categories in permalinks adds *all* categories like `/category1/category2`.
+I would like to only show a "main" category in the url.

-These issues could be solved by a variety of methods, but I came up with a combination of plugins to do things dynamically at build time, and scripts to generate and bake some data into the posts themselves.
+I solved these issues with a combination of plugins to handle things dynamically at build time and scripts to bake some data into the posts.

 ### Sorting

 Jekyll sorts posts by date from the filename.
-If you have a [properly formatted](https://en.wikipedia.org/wiki/ISO_8601) `datetime` value in your posts' front matter, you can pretty easily use it to sort by date + time, but I don't.
-I have a simple `time` value that I set to 12-hour time wherever I am because I'm lazy and don't want to think about date formats.
+If you have a [properly formatted](https://en.wikipedia.org/wiki/ISO_8601) `datetime` value in your posts' front matter, you can sort by date + time.
+I don't.
+I use a simple `time` value in 12-hour format because I’m lazy and don’t want to think about date formats.

-This one I solved with a quick custom plugin to calculate an ISO 8601 datetime value at build time from the `filename date` and post `time`.
+I solved this with a custom plugin to calculate an ISO 8601 datetime value at build time from the `filename date` and post `time`.

 ```ruby
 # _plugins/add_datetime_field.rb